The Working Family - Marriages That Last

 Some of you have gone even further, you're thinking about contacting a lawyer.
 Or you've already done it.
 I beg you, try again.
 It isn't just my pleading.
 It is God's will for your marriage to last.

-We had to take a step back and both of us had to make the intentional decision to go back to dating again before we could figure it out.
+We had to take a step back and both of us had to make the intentional decision that a family is worth fighting for and not worth fighting with.
+We went back to dating again, trying to get to know one another before we could figure it out.
 We started doing all of the little things for one another that we first did when we were dating to try to rekindle those feelings of love and compassion.
-We tried to stop taking one another for granted, I decided to hold her hand more, to open the door for her instead of closing it behind me and letting her fend for herself.
+We decided that we would stop taking one another for granted, I decided to hold her hand more, to open the door for her instead of closing it behind me and letting her fend for herself.
 We made an effort to only say things that were compassionate, and loving.
 We decided it was time to practice the art of forgiveness, and let stuff go that we had been holding on to for far to long.
-Things are not perfect, we still work on it every day.
+Today, things are not perfect, it’s still a work in progress.
 But what we have learned is that the benefits that we get from our marriage far out weigh the work that we put into it.

 Questions To Consider